fluid-media/fluid-media.github.io/deepdocs.md

 - the ability to run examples in the browser (e.g. code snippets or inference)
 - the ability to visualize and document the training process (optimization)

-Again, *Hypothesis 2* is likely to be true because the domain of deep learning has its own very domain-specific language of biases, weights, layers, inputs, outputs, etc. that can be modeled in a domain-specific language or annotations.
+*Hypothesis 2* (that designing this environment is a tractable problem) is likely to be true because the domain of deep learning has its own very domain-specific language of biases, weights, layers, inputs, outputs, etc. that can be modeled in a domain-specific language or annotations.

 The ideal demo (or teaser figure) for such a medium looks like this: